pavelmc/amake/README.md

 cd %d ; amake -c %f
 ```

-The "clean" parameter also unset the property of amake in which you can compile a project against any .ino file in the project folder; after a "clean" you must always compile the project against the main file to gain that feature again.
+The "-c" parameter also unset the feature of caching the board and file; after a "clean" you must always compile the project against the main file to gain that feature again.

+Even so, if you had successfully compiled it on the past then you can dismiss the "%f" parameter (just once, as a '-c' switch will break that feature)

+## Other IDEs ##

-Other IDE tools may need to switch parameters but the ones showed here are very common ones and I know you can adapt it to your preferred IDE tool.
+Other IDE tools (vi, atom, eclipse) may need to switch parameters but the ones showed here are very simple as an example and I know you can adapt it to your preferred IDE tool.

 ## How it works? ##